-This post is mostly a resource list of compliant foods that make up a shopping list for low carb or slow carb diets without much commentary.
-There are a number of lists out there in the blogosphere and I have curated the items from those lists that can work with low carb or slow carb diets.
-Most of the items will also work with ketogenic diets.
+This post is mostly a resource list of compliant foods that make up a comprehensive slow carb shopping list.
+Most of the items will also work with ketogenic and low carb diets.

 - Hamburger patty, 4 oz – 28 grams protein